amanveerwesley/Mac-Monitor-Tool/README.md

+# MonitorToolMac_V2
+This shell script hold the code for finding the active window name every second -> Stamp it with timestamp -> Write it recursively in a log.
+This file is original work.

+The following code is a work of another user.
 # Mac OS X Keylogger

 This repository holds the code for a simple and easy to use keylogger for Mac OS X. It is not meant to be malicious, and is written as a proof of concept.
 There is not a lot of information on keyloggers or implementing them on Mac OS X, and most of the ones I've seen do not work as indicated.
 This project aims to be a simple implementation on how it can be accomplished on OS X.